kineticfire-labs/validator/style-guide.md

 - Annotate side-effecting functions: Any function that performs I/O, mutation, time, randomness, etc. MUST be declared `^:impure` (e.g., `(defn ^:impure run-shell-command ...)`).
 - Impurity is transitive: Any function that calls a `^:impure` function MUST also be annotated `^:impure`.

+## Documentation Styles
+- When writing external plain-text or Markdown documentation (e.g., .txt, README.md), lines must be manually wrapped with a maximum length of 120 characters to ensure readability across tools that do not provide automatic line wrapping.